kavia-common/unified-hr-management-system-5562-5727/hrms_database/README.md

 Startup:
 - The image runs `python start_server.py` which launches the health server and binds to 0.0.0.0 at port 5001 by default.
-- The `init_db.py` script creates/validates the SQLite database file (`myapp.db`) during build.
+- The `init_db.py` script creates/validates the SQLite database file during build/start.

 Verification:
 - curl http://localhost:5001/health -> 200 when ready
-- curl http://localhost:5001/ready -> 200 when DB file is present
+- curl http://localhost:5001/ready -> 200 when DB file is present and accessible
+- If not ready, the response includes a reason and source_env for diagnostics (non-sensitive).